 To determine the cause of interstitial lung disease, a physician may perform a physical examination and order diagnostic tests, including:

-- Blood tests: These tests may help identify autoimmune diseases such as scleroderma and rheumatoid arthritis which can result in interstitial lung disease.
+- Blood tests: These tests may help identify autoimmune diseases, such as scleroderma and rheumatoid arthritis, which can be associated with interstitial lung disease.

 - Spirometry: This is a test of lung function, in which the patient exhales quickly and forcefully through a tube connected to a machine that measures how much air the lungs can hold and how quickly the air moves in and out of the lungs.
 Spirometry can help determine if there is a problem getting air into the lungs (restriction, such as fibrosis) or out of the lungs (obstruction, such as asthma).

 - Pulse oximetry: This test uses a small device placed on a finger tip to measure the oxygen saturation of the blood.
-It shines a specific wavelength of light though the end of the finger to painlessly measure the amount of oxygen in the blood.
+It shines a specific wavelength of light though the end of the finger to painlessly measure the amount of oxygen.

 - Chest x-ray: The patterns of lung damage associated with various types of interstitial lung disease are often identifiable on chest x-rays.
 Chest x-rays may also be used to track the progression of interstitial lung disease.
 See the Safety page for more information about x-rays.

-- CT imaging of the chest: Computed tomography (CT), including a specific technique known as high resolution CT, is used to see the fine detail of the interstitium where interstitial disease occurs.
-Based on the imaging appearance, a diagnosis (such as idiopathic pulmonary fibrosis) can sometimes be confirmed, potentially avoiding the need for lung biopsy.
-A CT scan can also often help determine the extent of damage to the lungs, guide biopsy, if needed, and determine appropriate treatment(s).
+- CT imaging of the chest: : Computed tomography (CT), including a specific technique known as high resolution CT, is used to see fine detail of the interstitium that may not be visible on a chest x-ray .
+In some cases, a specific diagnosis (such as idiopathic pulmonary fibrosis) can be confirmed based on the CT appearance, potentially avoiding the need for lung biopsy.
+A CT scan can also often help determine the extent of damage to the lungs, guide biopsy when needed, and help determine appropriate treatment(s).
 See the Safety page for more information about x-rays.

-- Bronchoscopy and biopsy: In this procedure, a very small sample of tissue is removed from the lung using a small, flexible tube called a bronchoscope that is passed through the mouth or nose and into the lungs.
+- Bronchoscopy and biopsy: In this procedure, a very small sample of tissue is removed from the lung using a small, flexible tube called a bronchoscope that is passed through the mouth or nose, down the trachea (windpipe) and into the lungs.

-- Surgical biopsy: A surgical biopsy is often needed to obtain a larger sample tissue than is possible with bronchoscopy.
-During this procedure, surgical instruments and a small camera are inserted through two or three small incisions between the ribs, allowing a physician to see and remove tissue samples from the lungs.
+- Surgical biopsy: A surgical biopsy may be needed to obtain a larger tissue sample than is possible with bronchoscopy.
+During this procedure, surgical instruments and a small camera are inserted through two or three small incisions between ribs, allowing a physician to see and remove tissue samples from the lungs.

 How is diffuse interstitial lung disease treated?

-Treatment depends on the cause of the disease and the health status of the patient.
-Drugs may be prescribed to reduce inflammation in the lungs and/or to suppress the immune system.
+Treatment depends on the cause of the interstitial disease and the health status of the patient.
+Various drugs may be prescribed to reduce inflammation in the lungs and/or to suppress the immune system.